ylkao/airbnb-host/README.md

 SEE LIVE WEBSITE HERE: airbnb-host.herokuapp.com

 OVERVIEW <br />
-I used JavaScript, Bootstrap, and PHP to create a website, Airbnb for Hosts, to visualize the data and perform price estimation, bookings optimization, and popularity calculations.
+Winner of Capital One's Software Engineering Summit Challenge (Fall 2017).
+Created a web application to help new Airbnb hosts in San Francisco figure out how to set the perfect price for their home and capitalize on new trends.
+The website visualizes public data from Airbnb that contains all the listings in San Francisco with pricing, reviews, and date availability.
+I used JavaScript, Bootstrap, and PHP to create the website, Airbnb for Hosts, to visualize the data and perform price estimation, bookings optimization, and popularity calculations.
 I wrote several PHP scripts to process the data we were given and generate JSON files ready-for-use, so I wouldn't have to do the calculations every time the page loaded.
 I then used Bootstrap for the layout of the website and JavaScript to do animations, display the data as Google Charts, and process PHP forms and input.

 DELIVERABLES <br />
 1. Visualize the data: see DATA section of website